 - Always be honest.
 Tell of your experience with the product and any cons that you’ve found, not just all the pros.
 You can include your workaround for the con but it gives the impression that you really know and love the product and help convince your readers.

-This post gives you some great tips, 21 of them in all, on getting more traffic to your blog posts.
+Here’s a resource on getting more traffic to your blog posts.
 The more eyeballs on your posts, the more opportunities there are to land an affiliate sale.

 Promoting the Product on Social Media